Noamstrauss/devops-terraform-K8/README.md

 ----
 ### 2. remove duplicate code
-- To iterate over a list when provisioning resources
+- To iterate over a list when provisioning resources.
  ( https://learn.hashicorp.com/tutorials/terraform/for-each )
 <p style='color:yellow'>Answer: I used for-each loop to provision the 3 apps.</p>

 ----
 ### 3.change network acl
-- To change the port in the ingress in frontend -> acl -> port in variables.tf to the new port (81)
+- To change the port in the ingress -> frontend -> acl -> in variables.tf to the new port (81).
-- To Create A Service for each app
+- To create a Service resource for each app.
+- To create an Ingress resource for the frontend app.
-- Because i use minikube i had to use "calico" plugin for network policy to work
+- If you're using minikube use `calico` plugin for network policy to work.
+- If you're using minikube you need to run `minikube tunnel` to tunnel traffic to the frontend service.
 <p style='color:yellow'>Answer:
  (A). lets assume Developers Changed backend port to 81 , So we need to change the frontend -> acl -> port in variables.tf to 81.<br>
  -
 (B).
-Created A Service for apps & Database.</p>
+Created A Service for apps & Database.
+(C).
+Created A Ingress to load balance traffic to frontend app</p>